Fowlea schnurrenbergeri: Behavior

 Bar-necked Keelback is a species capable in showing activity anytime.
 However prone activity is seen during early morning and evening.
 Its affinity towards aquatic environment is more than X. piscator.
 Behavior alert, comparatively timid than its sister species Checkered keelback (X. piscatos) and usually try to escape.
 To show alertness and aggression it inflates much of fore body to show false hood.
 On threatening always try to escape first by creeping in jumpy manner.

 Distribution

 Found in patched form in states of Assam, Bihar, Odisha, Uttar Pradesh, West Bengal.
 Probably found in Sikkim and Uttrakhand also.
-Outside India it is found in parts of Bangladesh, Pakistan (Basri 2022) and Nepal.
+Outside India it is found in parts of Bangladesh, Southern Pakistan (Vogel & David 2012) and also reported from Northeastern Punjab, Pakistan (Basri et al., 2024) and Nepal.